meteor/meteor/content/collections.md

 <h3 id="validation-error">The `ValidationError`</h3>

 What is a [`ValidationError`](https://github.com/meteor/validation-error/)?
 It's a special error that is used in Meteor to indicate a user-input based error in modifying a collection.
 Typically, the details on a `ValidationError` are used to mark up a form with information about what inputs don't match the schema.
-In the "Methods and Forms" article, we'll see more about how this works.
+In the [methods article](methods.html), we'll see more about how this works.

 <h2 id="schema-design">Designing your data schema</h2>